Randy Arozarena Player Props: Rays vs. Braves

-On Friday, Randy Arozarena (batting .179 in his past 10 games) and the Tampa Bay Rays face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.154 batting average in his past 10 games), battle starting pitcher Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Braves.

 Randy Arozarena Game Info & Props vs. the Braves